m-e-shum/emacs/README.md

 # README

 Welcome to my emacs config.
-This config takes heavy inspiration from Gavin Freeborn's [repo](https://github.com/Gavinok/emacs.d/blob/main/init.el), which I found via one of his YouTube videos.

 ## TODO
+1. Figure out how I want my emacs to function.
+   * Try to only put in configurations I understand.
-1. Add descriptions and github links to various packages.
+2. Add descriptions and github links to various packages.
-2. ...